 - While broad, Exelate offers segments that allow you to target users who have shown an interest in health.

-Optimizing health and wellness marketing campaigns
+Optimizing health and wellness campaigns

-Put your campaigns to the test!
-To maximize your digital advertising, we recommend creating two different versions of a creative asset to see which one is more effective at engaging your target audience.
+Put your campaigns to the test.
+To maximize your digital advertising, we recommend creating two different versions, hence the name A/B testing, of a creative asset to see which one is more effective at engaging your target audience.

 On the other hand, if you look at your reporting and notice websites that you aren’t getting clicks from, you can create a blocklist.
 That way, your ads won’t show on those websites in future campaigns.
 Blocklists also help combat ad fraud.

-More on whitelists and blocklists here.
+More on preferred lists and block lists here.

-Sometimes you have to get creative to meet the objectives for a health and wellness marketing campaign.
+Sometimes you have to get creative to meet the objectives for a health and wellness campaign.
 If you’re wondering how to achieve yours, let us know how we can help!